Leisure Regulation - Frequently asked questions

 A risk assessment is not about creating huge amounts of paperwork, but rather about identifying sensible measures to control the risks in your club.
 The law does not expect you to remove all risks, but to protect people by putting in place measures to control those risks.
 You are probably already taking steps to protect your employees and others who may be affected by your club activities, but your risk assessment will tell you whether you should be doing more.

 You only need to do a risk assessment if you are an employer or a self-employed person.
-If you have fewer than five employees you don’t have to write anything down but it is a good idea to keep a record.
-For further guidance, see health and safety made simple.
+If you have fewer than five employees you don't have to write anything down but it is a good idea to keep a record.
+For further guidance, see health and safety basics for your business.

 If you are hiring a facility to play sport and/or hold an event, then as users you may have a duty to manage risks, so far as reasonably practicable, arising from your own activities.
 The extent of your duty will depend on the degree of control you have over of the premises and any substances and plant (sports equipment) provided for use there.